Michigan Oil/Gas - A Detailed History of Oil and Gas Production within the State

 In addition to tax revenues, the Michigan oil and gas industry has provided more than $550 million in revenues to the Michigan Natural Resources Trust Fund since 1976.
 The fund has purchased and improved more than 135,000 acres of Public Park and recreation lands for Michigan residents and visitors.

 Michigan has been using hydraulic fracturing since 1952.
 Elk Township in Lake County was the first reported location to use such technology.
-Since then, Michigan has continued to strive to be on the forefront of technological advances.
+Since then, Michigan has continued to strive to be at the forefront of technological advances.

 Further information on the rich and abundant history of Michigan oil and gas explorations can be found in the link below.